STAMP-project/dspot/README.md

                                value: false
   -v, --verbose              Enable verbose mode of DSpot.
 Default value: false -V, --version              Print version information and exit.
       --with-comment         Enable comment on amplified test: details steps of the Amplification.
-Default value: false
+Default value: falseg
 ```

 For options that take list, the used separator is a comma `,`, whatever the platform you use.